svooper/Consolesoft-paint/README.md

 In the menu use up/down keys to chhose between start/exit and press enter to either exit or start.

-IMPORTANT please enter fullscreen mode before starting
+IMPORTANT please enter fullscreen mode before starting or else some graphical issues may occur